himanshu-dixit/social_auth_google/README.txt

 CONFIGURATION
 -------------

- * Add your Twitter project OAuth information in Configuration » User Authentication » Twitter.
+ * Add your Google project OAuth information in Configuration » User Authentication » Google.

- * Place a Social Auth Twitter block in Structure » Block Layout.
+ * Place a Social Auth Google block in Structure » Block Layout.

  * If you already have a Social Auth Login block in the site, rebuild the cache.